Self Build Mortgages

-Self build mortgages differ from conventional house purchase mortgages in that the mortgage funds aren’t released as a single sum, but rather in stages as construction of your house proceeds.
+Self-build mortgages differ from conventional house purchase mortgages in that the mortgage funds aren’t released as a single sum, but rather in stages as the construction of your house proceeds.
 Lenders typically allow you to borrow up to 75% of the land purchase price, plus 75% of the projected property value.

-Most self build mortgages release funds on an arrears basis, which means you only receive money after each building stage is completed – this type of mortgage is suitable for people who have savings to invest up front into the build costs.
-However, some lenders offer self build mortgages with an advance stage system, allowing you to fund construction from the released mortgage advances.
+Most self-build mortgages release funds on an arrears basis, which means you only receive money after each building stage is completed – this type of mortgage is suitable for people who have savings to invest upfront into the build costs.
+However, some lenders offer self-build mortgages with an advanced stage system, allowing you to fund construction from the released mortgage advances.

 Self Build Mortgage Application Process

-The self build mortgage application process can be quite in-depth and time consuming.
-Lenders will need to see your property plans and confirmation of planning permission before proceeding, as well as detailed cost projections for the build project.
+The self build mortgage application process can be quite in-depth and time-consuming.
+Lenders will need to see your property plans and confirmation of planning permission before proceeding, as well as detailed cost projections for the building project.
 When budgeting, remember to consider your living costs while the property is being built – whether that’s paying an existing mortgage or rent, or temporary accommodation on the build site.
 Lenders will also take this into account when assessing your mortgage application.

 Lenders may allow self-build mortgages to run on an interest-only basis until the final release is completed, at which stage it will revert to a repayment mortgage.
 You may also be able to switch mortgage product for a better rate after the final stage release.
 For personalised mortgage advice on self-build mortgages, contact Just Mortgage Brokers.
 We have years of experience in all types of mortgage applications and can help make sure you get the right deal.